olov/defs/README.md

 `environments` lets you import a set of pre-defined globals, here `node` and `browser`.
 These default environments are borrowed from `jshint` (see [jshint_globals/vars.js](https://github.com/olov/defs/blob/master/jshint_globals/vars.js)).

+`loopClosures` (defaults to `false`) can be set to "iife" to enable transformation of loop-closures via immediately-invoked function expressions.

 `disallowVars` (defaults to `false`) can be enabled to make usage of `var` an error.